 Norway, for example, has a special website all set up for folks looking for scenic drives called national tourist routes.
 In some ways, countries like Norway offer the best option for motorhome tourism, since distances between lodging options are long, traditional lodging is expensive, there is an abundance of natural beauty, and there are many opportunities to "free camp."

 Even with all the information on the Internet, you'll want to carry along a decent guide that explains the differing traffic rules throughout Europe as well as mapping recommended campgrounds with facilities for RVs or motorhomes.

 Here are some criteria: You don't mind driving big vehicles, you have a lot of time to spend in Europe, you don't need big cities and art museums to amuse you, and you like people.

-While you could rent a motorhome for a short vacation, say a week, it's best to have it a longer time, and usually cheaper by the day to rent that way.
+While you could rent a motorhome for a short vacation, say a week, it's best to have it for a longer time, and you can usually get a cheaper daily rate that way.

 Why take a tour when you're footloose and fancy-free in your RV?
 Well, have you thought about making all sorts of ferry reservations, finding transportation into the big cities and all the other little things that you might not want to have to do in a country where you don't speak the language?
 A motorhome tour might be just the thing, especially at the start of your European adventure, or if you've never been to Europe before.

 There is a lot to learn about camping in Europe, with many rules specific to camping with a motorhome or camper.
 Be sure to research the best campgrounds in the countries you are planning to visit, as well as where to find services for your motorhome.